yumeishih/react-native-note-taker/README.md

 In the project directory, you can run:
 ### `npm run ios`

-for running the app on iOS simulator
+for running the app on iOS simulator.

  ### `npm run android`